OBF/GSoC/00_ideas.md

 data in the public domain.
 It will also encourage data providers to offer such services.

-For submissions want to create a system similar to what [JOSS has](http://joss.theoj.org/about), but not have to rely on github-based issue [trackers](https://github.com/openjournals/joss-reviews/issues).
+For submissions we want to create a system similar to what JOSS [has](http://joss.theoj.org/about), but we do not want to have to rely on github-based issue [trackers](https://github.com/openjournals/joss-reviews/issues).
 If we create a good system the web server may also be adopted by JOSS itself.